 - Which parent will receive child custody, as well as how much each spouse will receive in the division of assets.
 In many cases, spousal maintenance is awarded on a temporary basis with the purpose of providing the recipient with the necessary wherewithal to pursue the training or education needed to find suitable employment to become financially independent.

-Get a Free Consultation from Our Indianpolis Divorce Firm!
+Get a Free Consultation With Our Indianapolis Spousal Maintenance Lawyer!

 Whether you are anxious to receive spousal maintenance or worried that you will be ordered to pay, come to Bowen & Associates, LLC for help from an Indianapolis spousal maintenance attorney who has more than a decade of experience.
 We understand how much is at stake for your future since the question of spousal maintenance could easily determine whether you are able to smoothly transition back into single life or are left struggling to make ends meet.